Conversation Class Schedules

 - Oral practice in a second language; i.e.speaking it regularly, is bound to help you master the grammatical rules that you have learned during class.
 The more you speak the target language, the better your proficiency should get!
 You want a better mark in the course?
 Come and practice!

 - Conversation classes are not designed as tutorial sessions.
-If you have specific grammar questions, please go to the Help Centre in the Department of French and Spanish or the one in the German and Russian Department.
+If you have specific grammar questions, please go to the Help Centre in the Department of Modern Languages, Literatures and Cultures.
 Do not ask to have your assignment checked over by a monitor before submitting it to your professor.